neok/oioi-documentation/docs/glossary.rst

 CDR
     Charge Detail Record.
-    After a customer finished charging at a :ref:`charging station <glossary-charging-station>`, the :ref:`CPO <glossary-cpo>` provides us with the CDR for that session.
+    After a customer finished charging at a :ref:`charging station <glossary-charging-station>`, the :ref:`CPO <glossary-cpo>` provides the EMP with the CDR for that session.
     Includes data like:

     * Session start date/time
     * Session end date/time
     * Consumed energy
+    * EVCO ID or UID

 .. note:: A CDR may be sent by a CPO before the session finished.
           For example to inform the EMP of a started session.

 .. _glossary-charging-key:

-Charging Key
+RFID
-    The charging key is an RFID token that authenticates an :ref:`EV <glossary-ev>` driver at a :ref:`charging station <glossary-charging-station>`.
+    An RFID token that authenticates an :ref:`EV <glossary-ev>` driver at a :ref:`charging station <glossary-charging-station>`.
+    Common RFID carriers are cards (credit card format) and key hangers.

 .. _glossary-static-data:

 Static data
-    Data that doesn't change frequently.
+    Data on the charging station that doesn't change frequently.
     Charging station location, address, connector type, etc.

 .. _glossary-dynamic-data:

 Dynamic data
-    Data that may change frequently.
+    Data that may change frequently,
-    Statuses of connectors.
+    like the status of a connector.

 .. _glossary-partner-identifier:

 Partner Identifier
     A universally unique identifier that identifies the partner who issues an API call.
     This is different from an API key!
-    The partner chooses the identifier and gives it to PlugSurfing in a secure manner.
+    The sending partner chooses the identifier and provides it to the receiving partner in a secure manner.
     Must be unique and hard to guess.
-    PlugSurfing remomends a random string that is at least 16 characters long.
+    Must be a random string that is at least 16 characters long.

-    A company with one API key can use multiple partner-identifiers, for example to make API calls for another company.
+    A company with one API key can use multiple partner identifiers, for example to make API calls for another company.

     At the same time, multiple API keys can use the same partner identifier to act